RakeshThapa332/chat-application/README.md

    g) Logout: Logout of your current session.

-   Follow the prompts to enter student details and interact with the system.
+   Follow the prompts to interact with the system.

 ## License